ska1296/play-try1/README.md

 ## Setup
 - clone the project
-- create a database called 'Clone' and add tables using commands in the file setup\createTables.txt.
+- create a database called 'Clone' and add tables using commands in the files SQL\.
 The expected port, username, database name and password are available in application.conf file.
 - navigate to application.conf under the project and update the fields (if needed):
   - user
   - password